What to do in Paris this week? (March 2–8, 2026)

 Monday, March 2

-The Maison Delano is launching its new gourmet gathering around specialty coffee.
-Served daily from 11 AM to 6 PM at the Delano Bar, Coffee Time can be enjoyed on-site or to-go in a calm and bright atmosphere, perfect for working or taking a break.
-Created by chef Paolo Minelli, the menu highlights Lavazza 1895 coffee, offered in slow brew or classic versions, accompanied by two signature creations such as the Amaretto Cappuccino or the Blossom Cappuccino.
-The break continues with homemade pastries, including an original creation blending porcini mushrooms, shiitake, and hazelnut praline.
-A lovely spot to slow down right at the start of the week.
+The Maison Delano is launching its new gourmet coffee rendezvous.
+Served every day from 11 AM to 6 PM at the Delano Bar, Coffee Time is available on-site or for takeout in a calm, bright atmosphere that's perfect for working or taking a break.
+Dreamed up by Chef Paolo Minelli, the menu highlights Lavazza 1895 coffee, offered in slow brew or classic versions, paired with two signature creations like Amaretto Cappuccino or Blossom Cappuccino.
+The break continues with homemade pastries, including an original treat that combines porcini mushrooms, shiitake, and hazelnut praline.
+A new hidden gem to slow down your pace right at the beginning of the week.

 Coffee Time – Maison Delano